Kiguli/TRUST/README.md

 ## Related Paper

+This work was accepted to the Hybrid Systems Computation and Control (HSCC) Conference 2025 and is located [here](https://dl.acm.org/doi/10.1145/3716863.3718036).
 The arXiv version of the paper is located [here](https://arxiv.org/abs/2503.08081).

 ### Authors
 - [Jamie Gardner](https://github.com/thatgardnerone)